|Kingdom||Kingdom of the Netherlands|

-Saba, also referred to as the Unspoiled Queen, is an island located in the north part of the Caribbean Sea, 30 kilometres south west of St. Maarten and about 160 kilometres east of Puerto Rico.
+Saba, also referred to as the Unspoiled Queen, is an island located in the north part of the Caribbean Sea, 30 kilometers south west of St. Maarten and about 160 kilometers east of Puerto Rico.

 Saba consists largely of a dormant volcano, Mount Scenery.
 The slopes descend steeply to the sea and the coast is rocky.
-Mount Scenery with its 877 meters (feet) is the highest point of Saba and the Kingdom of the Netherlands.
+Mount Scenery with its 877 meters (feet) is the highest point of Saba and also the highest point of the Kingdom of the Netherlands.
 The island has a land area of approximately 5 miles²/13 kilometers and the capital is The Bottom.